Build vs. Extend vs. Replace in Power Platform Architecture

 When to Build with Power Apps?

-Build when the procedure is unique, new, or departmental.
+Build when the process is unique, new, or department-specific.

-For instance, a manufacturing organization implementing a new safety inspection procedure can use Power Apps to create a tablet-friendly software, Dataverse to store results, and Power Automate to automate notifications.
-Changes to ERP or MES systems are not justified by the process, and the Power Platform offers the necessary speed and flexibility.
+For example, a manufacturer adding a safety inspection procedure can use Power Apps for a tablet-friendly interface, Dataverse to store results, and Power Automate for notifications.
+ERP or MES changes aren’t needed, and Power Platform provides the speed and flexibility required.

 Build when user experience is important:

-Creating a dedicated app is frequently more efficient than modifying a legacy system if frontline users want a mobile-first workflow or a simpler UI.
-Architects may create cutting-edge user interfaces with Power Apps while maintaining data security in Dataverse.
+A dedicated app is often faster than modifying a legacy system if users need a mobile-first workflow or simpler interface.
+Power Apps supports modern UIs while Dataverse ensures secure data management.

 When to Expand Existing Systems Without Significant Customization?

-When a system of records, such as Dynamics 365, SAP, or Oracle, is still functional but requires specialized features, extending it is often the most economical course of action.
+When a system like Dynamics 365, SAP, or Oracle, is functional but needs specialized features, extending it is usually the most economical option.

 Request a Demo